 (d) Throughout the entire proceedings, members of the Hearing Board must maintain an objective attitude.
 Hearing Board members must refrain from making accusations or statements that cannot be supported;

 (e) Any decision reached by the Hearing Board must be based on evidence presented, not on extraneous information;

 (f) At all times the Hearing Board must respect the dignity of the student charged and the person bringing the charges;

 (g) No decision should be based on outside influence.
 A Hearing Board member approached by any person whose intent is to influence the deliberation should report the incident to the Honor Council chairperson;

 (h) An accused, investigated, or dismissed student may waive his/her right to confidentiality at any time by providing written notice to the Hearing Board; however, only when he/she does so are all other participants released from their responsibility to maintain confidentiality with that student.

 Section V – Reporting, Recording, and Record Keeping

-(d) In any case in which the sanction imposed is recorded on a student’s permanent record (transcript) and the student is subsequently exonerated, all records related to the sanction will be removed from the permanent record;
+(c) In any case in which the sanction imposed is recorded on a student’s permanent record (transcript) and the student is subsequently exonerated, all records related to the sanction will be removed from the permanent record;

 SECTION I: Reporting Violations

 Anyone accused of an Honor Code violation will be considered innocent until proven guilty.
 An accused student will continue to attend class, and may not drop the class, while the violation and/or appeals proceedings are in process.
-To report Honor Code Violations, the following procedures will be followed:

 (a) By Faculty: